Koco90/Bookstore_database/README.md

 ### Who could use this project?
 A bookstore clerk could use this code.
-Some who is looking to build a similar database could use this as a foundation.
+Someone who is looking to build a similar database could use this as a foundation.

 ### What is the goal of this project?
 To easily manage a bookstore database.